17. 1000-1600 Gender Dynamics in New Worlds

 - How does Marie view God?

-Anne Askew: POEM
+Anne Askew: Poem

 Anne Askew was a Reformer jailed and tortured for her Luthean beliefs and teachings.
 She wrote this poem while in jail.
 She would be executed in 1546.